rea-app/docs/README.md

-# docs
+# Docs
-Documentation website for Réa.
+Documentation website for Réa. using Docusaurus.